-Diagnosing PLWH, linking PLWH to HIV primary care, and PLWH achieving viral suppression are important public health steps toward ending the HIV epidemic in the U.S. The HIV care continuum has five main "steps" or stages that includes: HIV diagnosis, linkage to care, retention in care, antiretroviral use, and viral suppression.
+Diagnosing and linking people with HIV to HIV primary care, and ensuring people with HIV achieve viral suppression are important public health steps toward ending the HIV epidemic in the United States.
+The HIV care continuum has five main "steps" or stages that includes: HIV diagnosis, linkage to care, retention in care, antiretroviral use, and viral suppression.
 The HIV care continuum provides a framework that depicts the series of stages a person with HIV engages in from initial diagnosis through their successful treatment with HIV medication.
-It shows the proportion of individuals living with HIV or individuals diagnosed with HIV who are engaged at each stage.
+It also demonstrates the proportion of individuals living with HIV who are engaged at each stage.
 The HIV care continuum allows recipients and planning groups to measure progress and to direct HIV resources most effectively.
 RWHAP recipients are encouraged to assess the outcomes of their programs along this continuum of care.
 Recipients should work with their community and public health partners to improve outcomes across the HIV care continuum.
 HRSA encourages recipients to use the performance measures developed for the RWHAP at their local level to assess the efficacy of their programs and to analyze and improve the gaps along the HIV care continuum.

-According to recent data from the 2017 Ryan White Services Report (RSR), the RWHAP has made tremendous progress toward ending the HIV epidemic in the U.S. From 2010 to 2017, HIV viral suppression among RWHAP patients who have had one or more medical visits during the calendar year and at least one viral load with a result of <200 copies/mL reported, has increased from 69.5 percent to 85.9 percent, and racial/ethnic, age-based, and regional disparities have decreased.
-These improved outcomes mean more PLWH in the U.S. will live near normal lifespans and have a reduced risk of transmitting HIV to others.
-Scientific advances have shown that antiretroviral therapy (ART) preserves the health of PLWH and prevents sexual HIV transmission.
-This means that people who take ART daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner.
-Such findings underscore the importance of supporting effective interventions for linking PLWH into care, retaining them in care, and helping them adhere to their ART.
+According to recent data from the 2018 Ryan White Services Report (RSR), the RWHAP has made tremendous progress toward ending the HIV epidemic in the United States.
+From 2014 to 2018, HIV viral suppression among RWHAP patients who have had one or more medical visits during the calendar year and at least one viral load with a result of <200 copies/mL reported, has increased from 69.5 percent to 87.1 percent; additionally, racial/ethnic, age-based, and regional disparities have decreased.
+These improved outcomes mean more people with HIV in the United States will live near normal lifespans and have a reduced risk of transmitting HIV to others.
+Scientific advances have shown antiretroviral therapy (ART) preserves the health of people with